-The Local Governing Body of Ridgewell Primary School is made up of representatives from Parents, Diocese, Parishes and Staff.
+The Vine Local Board of Belchamp St Paul and Ridgewell Primary Schools is made up of representatives from Parents, Diocese, Parishes and Staff.
 The governors meet regularly to discuss items such as school budget, health and safety in school, the school development plan and the curriculum.
 They agree on school policies and monitor school priorities.
 They work closely with the Executive Headteacher, Head of Schools and staff to ensure standards and achievement of all pupils is maintained.

 GOVERNOR PEN PORTRAITS: September 2019